 In most cases, aches and pains can be remedied with a trip to see an osteopath, physio or chiropractor - but with little nuances defining the three practises, figuring out which professional to see can be confusing.

-In this post we’ll help you understand the differences between the three and who to see, when.
+In this post we’ll help you understand the differences between the three, who to see and when to see them.

-At West 1, we offer both osteopathy and physiotherapy as the two go hand-in-hand, so let’s start there…
+At West 1, we offer both osteopathy services and physiotherapy services as the two go hand-in-hand, so let’s start there…

 Physiotherapy is a practice often applied to aid recovery in the case of injury, illness or disability.
 Typically physiotherapists will treat things like sporting injuries, chronic back and neck pain, and musculoskeletal (MSK) injuries, focusing on the specific body parts that have been affected to relieve pain and help improve strength and mobility.